Design a kitchen in Japanese style with AI

-Calm, restful, intentional.
-Upload a photo of your kitchen and see it redesigned in Japanese style — photorealistic previews in under 30 seconds, no renovation required.
+Calm, restrained, and intentional.
+Upload a photo of your kitchen and preview it in Japanese style before planning a real renovation.

 Slab-front cabinets in pale oak or warm white, a soft-edged quartz or pale wood counter, a minimalist subway or zellige backsplash, a single pendant in paper or opal glass, open oak shelving on one wall with only 3–5 visible items, and matte black or unlacquered brass hardware in slim profiles.